 The next level of latex allergy is more serious.
 The individual with any exposure to latex, whether by airborne latex protein particles or by touching latex, may have serious systemic reactions such as swelling of the lips, face, throat, breathing problems, chest tightness, wheezing and asthma symptoms.
 These reactions can be life threatening.

 If an individual is allergic to latex, avoidance is necessary.
 This includes avoiding toys, balloons, household objects, hospital equipment, etc. If the individual is to undergo a medical procedure no latex should not be used at all.
 Telling everyone that you are latex allergic is important.
-This causes an increase in the cost and effort needed to take care of a latex allergic individual.
-Seeing an allergist to determine the diagnosis of latex is very important to assure that an individual is truly latex allergic.
+This causes an increase in the cost and effort needed to take care of the allergic individual.
+Seeing an allergist is important to confirm whether an individual is truly latex allergic.

 The majority of latex comes from the country of Malaysia.
 Latex comes from the Hevea Brazilinsis tree.
 The tree is cut and sap is collected like maple syrup into a bucket.
 The latex is taken to the factory and processed where various chemicals are added.
 Latex allergy was first seen in children with spina bifida.

-Frequent catheterization of the bladder can lead to sensitization to latex and some patients develop anaphylaxis, or severe reactions.
+Another way that this allergy formed is due to frequent catheterization of the bladder.
+This can lead to sensitization to latex and cause some patients to develop anaphylaxis, or severe reactions.
 Another group of patients that have reported severe allergic reactions were identified to have used latex tipped enemas.
 The catheters and enema tips were changed to silicone to avoid sensitization and to decrease the chance of causing an allergic reaction.

 As the HIV/AIDS epidemic developed, latex use increased rapidly and the preparation time for latex products was reduced.
 This led to an increase in latex protein present in latex products.
 This allowed individuals to have more exposure to latex protein and vulnerable individuals began to have serious reactions.